Will lockdown lift on 21 June as planned?

 “The NHS is still in crisis and we cannot cope as it is.
 Unlocking poses a real threat to it just collapsing, and my biggest concern is patient safety.”

-The public has also expressed anxiety to The Independent in a new poll that found 65 per cent of people saying they were “worried” about dropping social distancing mandates.
+The public has also expressed anxiety over measures being lifted, with a recent poll for The Independent finding that 65 per cent of people said they were “worried” about dropping social distancing mandates.

 A number of experts have also sounded the alarm about the risk involved in pushing on with stage four of the easing process.

-Sir David King, former chief scientific adviser to the government and chair of the independent Sage group, told Sky on Monday morning: “There are 5,300 new cases of the disease per day in the United Kingdom and we’re up about 2,000 on last week.
+Sir David King, former chief scientific adviser to the government and chair of the independent Sage group, told Sky on 7 June: “There are 5,300 new cases of the disease per day in the United Kingdom and we’re up about 2,000 on last week.

 “Now we’ve been discussing whether or not we’re going into a serious third wave and I don’t think we can possibly wait any longer.
 This is the evidence of another wave appearing.”